Ceudan/Predicting-Student-Question-Performance/README.md

 # Predicting-Student-Question-Performance
 I led a team of 3 to write an ensemble machine learning model with bagging to predict whether a student can correctly anwser a diagnositic question.
 Our ensemble combined 3 distinct algorithms (K-Nearest Neighbors, Item-Response Theory, Autoencoder).
 Motivation was a course project.
-A generic guide was provided, however implementation details were done by the students.
+A generic guide was provided, however implementation details were left to the students.

 ## Background